0x251/DAP/README.md

 # DAP
-Discord activity spammer, troll users by spamming the join and leave sound in discord VC's
+Discord activity spammer, troll users by spamming the join and leave sound of an activity in discord VC's